Lahore Chamber of Commerce & Industry

-The Lahore Chamber of Commerce & Industry (LCCI) was established in 1923.
-It was established to serve and represent the interests of the business community in Lahore, Pakistan.
+The Lahore Chamber of Commerce & Industry (LCCI) was established in 1923 and represents the interests of the business community in Lahore, Pakistan.

 History

-The Lahore Chamber of Commerce and Industry was established by the businessmen and industrialists of Northern India in 1923 under the name of "Northern India Chamber of Commerce and Industry".
-In 1947 on creation of "The Islamic Republic of Pakistan", its name was changed to "West Pakistan Chamber of Commerce and Industry".
+The Lahore Chamber of Commerce and Industry was established by the businessmen and industrialists of northern India in 1923 under the name of "Northern India Chamber of Commerce and Industry".
+In 1947 on creation of the "Islamic Republic of Pakistan", its name was changed to "West Pakistan Chamber of Commerce and Industry".
 In 1960, the present name, "The Lahore Chamber of Commerce and Industry", was adopted.
-Today, the chamber is the first ISO-Certified Chamber of Pakistan.
+Today, the chamber is the first ISO-certified chamber of Pakistan.

 Aims and objectives

 LCCI aims to represent its members and contribute to the nation's economic development through the promotion of trade and industry.
 LCCI acts as a bridge between the government and the business community.
 It plays an important role in policy formulation by maintaining a constant interaction with the relevant authorities.